How to Teach Your Daughter to Shoot: 5 Steps

-4. The goal is for your daughter to become independent
+4. The goal is to teach your daughter to become independent

 3. Teaching her to shoot gives her a sense of responsibility for herself

 Why do we send our daughters to karate?
-For the same reason I’ve previously touched on: personal defense.
+For the same reason, I’ve previously touched on personal defense.
 And it also teaches her discipline, responsibility, coordination, and confidence.
 I think it is essential that your daughter gets a concealed carry license.
 This is where our gun holsters can come in handy

 2. It is a sport she might be more interested in and it might be a stress reliever